LennardF1989/BF2042-Portal-Docs/docs/snippets/ForcePlayersToWeapon.md

 </block>
 ```

-### Give a weapon
+## Give a weapon

-> Gives a specific weapon, gives a maximum amount of ammo in the inventory and a currently used mazagine. `EnableInputRestrictions` are used to prevent from doing weird stuff.
+Gives a specific weapon, gives a maximum amount of ammo in the inventory and a currently used mazagine. `EnableInputRestrictions` are used to prevent from doing weird stuff.

->
-> *NOTE: This code will produce error messages for weapons without ability to hold ammo.
-It doesn't affect its work though for other weapons.*
+{alert=info} **NOTE:** This code will produce error messages for weapons without ability to hold ammo.
+It doesn't affect its work though for other weapons.

 ```blockly
 <block